N2-Jonathon/n2_pairs_trader/docs/index.md

 It should be possible out of the box to use margin trading for any exchange which ccxt has implemented that for, which unfortunately is not unified nor implemented for some exchanges, unlike some other unified methods for things like fetching market data, opening trades, etc.

 - Unfortunately, KuCoin falls into that category of not having margin trading implemented currently, so I've had to implement that myself by:
-    - extending the default ccxt.kucoin in `core.exchanges.kucoin_extended` and overriding the methods so that it does still support margin trading. the default method ccxt uses for margin trading is `exchange.fetch_borrow_rate()` but KuCoin's API doesn't have that, and it's only possible to get the max borrow amount
+  - Extending the default ccxt.kucoin in `core.exchanges.kucoin_extended` and overriding the methods so that it does still support margin trading. the default method ccxt uses for margin trading is `exchange.fetch_borrow_rate()` but KuCoin's API doesn't have that, and it's only possible to get the max borrow amount
   - I've added a new method `KuCoinExtended.fetch_max_borrow_amount`, and I'm going to override the `fetch_borrow_rate()` method so that it calculates what the rate would be if that's possible?
 And then it would be possible for me to unify how all the strategies are implemented in this codebase so they always use the same abstractions.
 I should make a wrapper method which handles which one to use but for now that has to be done inside the strategy.